Water-Based vs. Oil-Based Polyurethane Floor Finish

-Find out which finish is the best for you project, water-based or oil based polyurethane.
-They're both durable and good looking, but there are differences.
+Find out which finish is best for your project, water-based or oil-based polyurethane.
+Both are durable and good-looking, but there are differences.
 We'll help you decide.

 There’s debate over which finish is harder, but some experts maintain that hardness isn’t necessarily a good attribute of a floor finish.
 You want a finish that will flex along with the floor.
 And a super-hard finish shows scratches more readily.
 You’ll prolong the protective life of any finish by eliminating its No. 1 enemies: dirt and grit.
 Sweep or vacuum the floor often and put throw rugs in high-traffic areas.